-In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, "Financial Instruments-Credit Losses (Topic 326)", which requires entities to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
-The ASU also requires additional disclosures regarding significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an entity's portfolio.
-The Company expects to adopt the provisions of this guidance on January 1, 2020 and is currently in the process of evaluating the impact of the adoption on its consolidated financial statements and related disclosures.
+In June 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments, which requires entities to measure all expected credit losses for financial assets held at the reporting date based on historical experience, current conditions, and reasonable and supportable forecasts.
+ASU 2016-13 also requires additional disclosures regarding significant estimates and judgments used in estimating credit losses, as well as the credit quality and underwriting standards of an entity's portfolio.
+The Company expects to adopt the provisions of this guidance on January 1, 2020.
+The adoption is not expected to have a material impact on the Company's consolidated financial statements.

 In August 2018, the FASB issued ASU 2018-13, Fair Value Measurement (Topic 820): Disclosure Framework-Changes to the Disclosure Requirements for Fair Value Measurement.
 ASU 2018-13 removes or modifies certain current disclosures, and requires additional disclosures.
 The changes are meant to provide more relevant information regarding valuation techniques and inputs used to arrive at measures of fair value, uncertainty in the fair value measurements, and how changes in fair value measurements impact an entity's performance and cash flows.
 Certain disclosures in ASU 2018-13 will need to be applied on a retrospective basis and others on a prospective basis.
 Early adoption is permitted.
-The Company expects to adopt the provisions of this guidance on January 1, 2020 and is currently evaluating the impact that ASU 2018-13 will have on its related disclosures.
+The Company expects to adopt the provisions of this guidance on January 1, 2020.
+The adoption is not expected to have a material impact on the Company's related disclosures.